SwanseaU-TTW/CSCM59/lectures/11_oodb/oodb.md

 ## OODB concepts

-* In a programming language an object is *transient*
-* In a database an object is *persistent*
-* can be retrieved, referenced, and used by other programs

-## OODB concepts

 * Objects in database have state and behaviour
 * Objects tend to have arbitrarily complex structure
 * Objects will have a system-generated unique identity
     * Called an **OID**
-    * (cf: primary key)
+    * similar to primary key
-* Relationships between objects are typically implemented by the objects holding references to each other's id
+* Objects can reference each other

+## OODB concepts

+* In a programming language an object is *transient*
+* In a database an object is *persistent*
+* can be retrieved, referenced, and used by other programs

 ## Object structure

-The **state** (current value) of a complex object can be constructed from other objects or values by using **type constructors**
+state
+: current value of an object

+type constructor
+: determines object structure

 * Let $O = (i, c, v)$ be an object
 * $i$ is an OID
 * $c$ is a type constructor (how to construct the object)
 * $V$ = current state or value

+## Basic type constructors

+Atom
+: an atomic value from the domain of basic values supported by the system

+Set
+: set of OIDs representing objects of the same type

+Tuple
+: $<a_1:i_1, a_2:i_2, \ldots, a_n:i_n>$, where each $a_j$ is an attribute name
+  and each $i_j$ is an OID

+List
+: similar to set, except that lists are ordered

+Array
+: similar to a list but is typically of fixed size

+Bag
+: similar to set except that bags can contain duplicates.

 ## Example objects